markmusic27/gradient-descent-engine/README.md

                 {Equation.oyv: pair["y"], Equation.inter: self.intercept, Equation.sl: self.slope, Equation.x: pair["x"]})
 ```

-This is no where near complete and is just a fraction and small piece of what you can do with Gradient Decent.
+This is no where near complete and is just a fraction of what you can do with Gradient Decent.
 Feel free to submit issues or pull request!
 Contributions are welcome.

 Made with ❤️ by __[@markmusic2727](https://twitter.com/MarkMusic2727)__